komuw/cali/README.md

 ## khaled

-khaled is a minimal interpreted language.
+khaled is an interpreted programming language.
-It's name is derived from record producer/DJ/record label executive; DJ Khaled.
+It's name is derived from hip hop artiste; DJ Khaled.

 **Contents:**
 [Installation](#installation)